How to create an app mockup

 Utilizing app mockups allows you to spot potential issues with your design much sooner than you usually would.
 Perhaps more importantly though, it also allows you to refine aspects of your idea before you even reach the development stage.

-Where traditionally you might see various issues in early-stage development as a result of poor communication or due to a general misunderstanding of ideas, creating a detailed app mockup with stakeholder sign-off will ensure you are providing your developer with as much information as possible, saving countless hours on project management and iteration later down the line.
+Where traditionally you might see various issues in early-stage development as a result of poor communication or due to a general misunderstanding of ideas, creating a mockup of an app with stakeholder sign-off will ensure you are providing your developer with as much information as possible, saving countless hours on project management and iteration later down the line.

 What is the best software for app mockups?

-What software you use for your app mockups will largely depend on the level of experience you have within the design sphere.
-The majority of mockup tools on the market are more suited to experienced designers who are comfortable with advanced design tasks and project management however, more recently, a swathe of accessible, easy-to-use tools have emerged to support the democratization of design.
+The app mockup software you use for your app design will largely depend on the level of experience you have within the design sphere.
+The majority of mockup tools on the market are more suited to experienced designers who are comfortable with advanced design tasks and project management.
+However, more recently, a swathe of accessible, easy-to-use tools have emerged to support the democratization of design.

-How to mockup an app (in 5 easy steps)
+How to create a mockup of an app (in 5 easy steps)

 You're clued up on what a mockup is, you've signed up to Uizard for free to help you bring your idea to life as quickly as possible, but what comes next?
 Here's how to create an app mockup in 5 easy steps:

-- Digitize your app wireframes with Scribble Scanner
+3. Digitize your app wireframes with Uizard Wireframe

 Step 1: Information architecture